Programacion-multinucleo-2018/assignment-4-histogram-equalization-gualcm/README.md

 6. Both images are displayed at the end.
 7. Calculation times and speedup obtained are incuded in the Readme.

+**NOTES**

+1. The histogram calculation will most likely be wrong because you are not using sync threads correctly.
+2. The algorithm is incorrect for the normalization step.

+**Grade: 85**

 Results:
 CPU elapsed time: 237.283356 ms
 GPU elapsed time: 70.610146 ms